PayPal Drops Gab Following Pittsburgh Shooting

 The world’s most popular payment platform PayPal severed ties with Gab following reports that suspected Pittsburgh shooter Robert Bowers was an avid user, The Verge reports.

-Gab, which prides itself on being a social network that “champions free speech” will now have to seek alternative payment options.
+Gab, which prides itself on being a social network that “champions free speech,” will now have to seek alternative payment options.
 In a brief statement supplied to The Verge, a PayPal spokesperson confirmed the ban.

 “When a site is explicitly allowing the perpetuation of hate, violence or discriminatory intolerance, we take immediate and decisive action.”

-Robert Bowers opened fire on a Pittsburgh synagogue earlier today, killing 11 and wounding six individuals, according to Time.
+Robert Bowers allegedly opened fire on a Pittsburgh synagogue earlier today, killing 11 and wounding six individuals, according to Time.

-Immediately after the Pittsburgh shooters’ name became known to the public, reports about Bowers’ Gab use started surfacing.
-Hours before committing what President Donald Trump described as an “anti-Semitic act,” Bowers posted the following message to Gab.
+Immediately after the alleged Pittsburgh shooter’s name became known to the public, reports about Bowers’ Gab use started surfacing.
+Hours before committing what President Donald Trump described as an “anti-Semitic act,” the following message was reportedly posted on Gab.

 “HIAS [Hebrew Immigrant Aid Society] likes to bring in invaders that kill our people.
 I can’t sit by and watch my people get slaughtered.
 Screw your optics, I’m going in.”

-Bowers’ profile appears to have been deleted from the platform, but a glance at the content via archive.li demonstrates that the Pittsburgh shooter is a rabid anti-Semite.

-Robert Bowers’ Gab profile is chock-full of racist, xenophobic messages, anti-Semitic posts and caricatures.
+Bowers’ alleged profile appears to have been deleted from the platform, but a glance at the content via archive.li suggests that the person behind the posts is a rabid anti-Semite.
+The Gab profile is chock-full of racist, xenophobic messages, and anti-Semitic posts and caricatures.

-“Trump is a globalist, not a nationalist,” one of Bowers’ Gab messages reads,”there is no #MAGA as long as there is a k**e infestation.”
+“Trump is a globalist, not a nationalist,” one of the purported Gab messages reads,

+“There is no #MAGA as long as there is a k**e infestation.”

-Founder and CEO of Gab Andrew Torba notified his Twitter followers about the PayPal ban, writing that Gab “is now banned from Paypal ‘just because.'”
+Gab founder and CEO Andrew Torba notified his Twitter followers about the PayPal ban, writing that Gab “is now banned from Paypal ‘just because.'”

-Gab released a statement on Medium, saying that it “disavows and condemns all acts of terrorism and violence,” adding that Gab’s mission is to “defend free expression and individual liberty online for all people,” but noting that “social media often brings out the best and the worst of humanity.”
+Gab released a statement on Medium, saying that it “disavows and condemns all acts of terrorism and violence,” adding that the platform’s mission is to “defend free expression and individual liberty online for all people,” but noting that “social media often brings out the best and the worst of humanity.”
 The company also stated that it had backed up all data from Bowers’ account, suspended it, and then contacted U.S. law enforcement.

 Paypal bans Gab following Pittsburgh shooting https://t.co/Qud896r9yl pic.twitter.com/UwRrjXsSv8